 Risk factors: A lack of clear positioning makes marketing harder.
 “What do you stand for?” becomes difficult to answer.
 This is an emotive area and a controversial subject, which many clients will expect you to have a position on.
 And, it’s harder to build brand loyalty if your approach shifts project-to-project.
 People may talk.
 And, you may end up competing purely on price without the differentiation, which is a race to the bottom.

-When this makes sense: Strategy C isn’t a permanent position; it’s definitely transitional.
+When this makes sense: Strategy C isn’t permanent; it’s transitional (though I have two clients who’ve been ‘transitioning’ for nine months now, so take that deadline with some flexibility).
 Choose this if you’re still figuring out your market positioning, or if your client base is genuinely split between human-only and AI-accepting segments.
 But long-term, you’ll likely need to commit to Strategy A or B for clearer market differentiation.

 Decision Framework: Which Strategy Fits You?

-1. Income structure: Does more than 50% of your music related income come from commodity work (sessions, production-for-hire, sync) or premium work (original releases, high-end clients, direct fan support)?
+1. Income structure: Where does most of your music related income come from?
+Commodity work (sessions, production-for-hire, sync) or premium work (original releases, high-end clients, direct fan support)?

 • Commodity = Consider Strategy B